 Another married couple, newlyweds Susan Glaspell and George Cram ‘Jig’ Cook, wrote the second play that night, Suppressed Desires, a satire on Freudianism.
 Stage designer Robert Edmond Jones designed the set by moving around furniture and pillows.

 This was all very new.
 Summer stock theatre hadn’t taken hold yet.
 It would be three years before the first summer venue opened in St. Louis.
 The Manhattan Theatre Colony in Peterborough, N.H. (now in Ogunquit, Maine), and the Cape Playhouse in Dennis, Mass., didn’t start up until 1927, and the Berkshire Playhouse in Stockbridge, Mass., wouldn’t open for another year after that.

 The 1916 Season

-In 1916, wealthy fiction writer Mary Heaton Vorse bought Lewis Wharf and the ramshackle fishing shack built on it.
-She let the Provincetown Players build a small stage inside the shack and put enough wooden benches to seat 100 people.
+In 1916, wealthy fiction writer Mary Heaton Vorse bought Lewis Wharf and the ramshackle fishing shack on it.
+She let the Provincetown Players build a small stage inside the shack and put enough wooden benches inside it to seat 100 people.

 That summer, Eugene O’Neill moved into a cottage with Reed and Bryant and began an affair with Bryant.
 He had written a play about a sailor dying in the forecastle of a British tramp steamer.
-It was called Bound East for Cardiff, and it was unlike anything the audience had ever seen before.
+He called it Bound East for Cardiff.
+It was unlike anything the audience had ever seen before.
 Yank, the dying sailor, spoke the way a sailor spoke, crude but poetic.